rabeehco/node-typescript/README.md

 ### Step 4
 - Now move the `app.ts` file into `src` folder.
-- Simple run `tsc` in project directory to automatically create `dist` folder and add the compiled version of `app.ts`.
+- Simple run `tsc` in the project directory to automatically create a `dist` folder and add the compiled version of `app.ts`.

 ### Step 5
 - Add package.json file by running `npm init -y`.